zhmcclient/zhmc-ansible-modules/docs/source/intro.rst

 -------------

 For Ansible modules, compatibility is always seen from the perspective of an Ansible playbook using it.
-Thus, a backwards compatible new version of the zhmc-ansible-modules package means that the user can safely upgrade to that new version without encountering compatibility issues in any Ansible playbooks using these modules.
+Thus, a backwards compatible new version of an Ansible Galaxy collection means that the user can safely upgrade to that new version without encountering compatibility issues in any Ansible playbooks using the modules in the collection.

-This package uses the rules of `Semantic Versioning 2.0.0`_ for compatibility between package versions, and for :ref:`deprecations <Deprecations>`.
+This collection uses the rules of `Semantic Versioning 2.0.0`_ for compatibility between package versions, and for :ref:`deprecations <Deprecations>`.

-The public interface of this package that is subject to the semantic versioning rules (and specificically to its compatibility rules) are the Ansible module interfaces described in this documentation.
+The public interface of the collection that is subject to the semantic versioning rules (and specificically to its compatibility rules) are the Ansible module interfaces described in this documentation.

 Violations of these compatibility rules are described in section :ref:`Change log`.